 And I have questions… how do you stop the slip stitch from slipping when you start a circle… how do you count stitches… how much tension do you keep on the yarn as you are working?

 My Grandma Pearl taught me to knit when I was very young.
-She also crocheted, but she made things like toilet roll covers and kitchen towel thingies, and I never bothered having her teach me.
+She also crocheted, but she made things like toilet roll covers and kitchen towel thingies, and I never bothered having her teach me beyond a granny square.
 I REALLY wish I had!
-Although I know I'll get better with practice, there is nothing like sitting next to an experienced craftsperson, that can help guide your hands, and share the tricks of the trade!
+Although I know I’ll get better with practice, there is nothing like sitting next to an experienced craftsperson, that can help guide your hands, and share the tricks of the trade!

 But, all in all, I am pretty excited about the way it is turning out.
 It isn’t exactly like Jules’ at Little Woollie, for example… I wound up not having any space between the cat’s ears, whereas hers does, but I’m thinking it’s an ish thing, and that it will be alright.
 And, when the wee ones were over yesterday for Sunday Dinner, Pixie told me, “You know, I would like one, too.”
 So, something tells me I’ll get more experience, and that’s the best teacher, or so the adage says 🙂